paulhamsh/MIDI-Spark-Control/README.md

 And get this code and install it:

 ```
-Download as zip file from github
+Download as zip file from github and store in a relevant directory
+Change directory to where the zip file is

 Unzip
   unzip MIDI-Spark-Control-main.zip